Franklin BSP Realty Trust, Inc. (FBRT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 26, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Franklin BSP Realty Trust, Inc. ("FBRT" or the "Company") (NYSE: FBRT) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 27, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Franklin BSP Realty Trust, Inc. ("FBRT" or the "Company") (NYSE: FBRT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FRANKLIN BSP REALTY TRUST, INC. (FBRT), CLICK HERE BEFORE APRIL 27, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?